The following appeared as part of a promotional campaign to sell advertising space in the Daily Gazette to

 In sum, this argument is defective mainly because the poll does not support the conclusion that sales in general will increase when reduced-price products are advertised in the Daily Gazette.
 To strengthen the argument, the author must, at the very least, provide comparisons of overall sales reports as described above.

-- Write a response in which you discuss the extent to which you agree or disagree with the recommendation and explain your reasoning for the position you take.
-In developing and supporting your position, describe specific circumstances in which adopting the 16
+- Write a response in which you discuss the extent to which you agree or disagree with the claim.
+In developing and supporting your position, be sure to address the most compelling reasons and/or examples that could be used to challenge your position.
+Every 66

 - A recently issued twenty year study on headaches suffered by the residents of Mentia investigated the possible therapeutic effect of consuming salicylates Salicylates are members of the same chemical family as aspirin a medicine used to treat headaches Al 53